k0lter/autopostgresqlbackup/Readme.md

 # AutoPostgreSQLBackup

-AutoPostgreSQLBackup is a shell script (usually executed from a cron job) designed to provide a fully automated tool to make periodic backups of PostgreSQL databases.
+AutoPostgreSQLBackup is a shell script (usually executed from a cron job) designed to provide a fully automated tool to make periodic backups of databases (supports PostgreSQL and MySQL/MariaDB).

 AutoPostgreSQLBackup extract databases into flat files in a daily, weekly or monthly basis.

+Version 2.2 adds support for MySQL/MariaDB.

 Version 2.0 is a full rewrite.